About Me

 As a faculty advisor to GTRI’s STING innovation program, I guide GTRI researchers in designing innovative user experiences that elevate both operational performance and organizational decision-making.

-During the 2025 cohort, I sponsored the championship team, integrating my GTRI research to advance operational capabilities within the Marine Corps Reserve.
+During the 2025 cohort, I sponsored the championship team, integrating my GTRI research to advance operational capabilities within my Marine Corps Reserve unit.
 I encourage you to review our winning innovation pitch to see how our work is driving meaningful change.